slact/nchan/README.md

   arguments: 1
   context: http, server, location
   legacy name: push_channel_timeout
   > Amount of time an empty channel hangs around.
 Don't mess with this setting unless you know what you are doing!
-(By default, channels stay alive as long as there is at least 1 subscriber or 1 message.
-With 0 subscribers and 0 messages, channels are subject to garbage collection.)

 - **nchan_storage_engine** `[ memory | redis ]`
   arguments: 1